zaratr/android-api-request-example/README.md

 # How to make API calls in Java and Android Apps?

-This app uses Volley to get API calls. there are much more use cases for Volley and different ways to do the same thing.
+This app uses Volley and okhttp3 to get API calls. there are much more use cases for Volley and different ways to do the same thing.
 This is a useful guide to explain how code may look like in two specific scenerios.

 ### Instructions
 - Clone this project.